Customers Love Us… Now What?

 Businesses are struggling with the economics of making sustainable products both affordable and profitable, but that’s because they aren’t asking the right questions.
 Leaders looking to move beyond “how are we going to pay for this?” need to stop thinking about price simply as a bar that they can prod up or down to get customers to buy less or more.
 Every price decision is comprised of additional, more strategic choices that can rally market actors around responsible behaviors and, therefore, mitigate the negative externalities of commerce before companies are forced to price them in.
 In this presentation, based on my recent MIT Sloan Management Review article, I explain how leaders in every sector can achieve this by creatively rethinking the “what,” “who,” “when” and “how” embedded in every price decision.
 Ultimately, I argue, organizations should be caretakers of markets rather than simple producers.
 By using the incentives and information embedded in the price mechanism, they can allocate the responsibility for broader and fairer access, for conscientious and effective consumption, and for handling waste more efficiently.

 With the cost of materials rising at an unprecedented pace across the goods and services landscape, brands must increase prices to survive.
 But how can that be done the right way, to face inflation and keep customers happy and loyal?
-To me, price changes—not only increases, but also decreases—shouldn’t be seen as necessary evils, but as opportunities to strengthen one’s position in the eyes of customers.
-In this presentation, I encourage organizations to think beyond the obvious how much? question.
+To me, price change—not only increases, but also decreases—are not necessary evils, but opportunities to strengthen one’s position in the eyes of customers.
+In this presentation, I encourage organizations to think beyond the obvious How much? question.
 My framework empowers organizations to tackle factors such as timing, when and how to use levers other than price itself to achieve the desired goal, and how to communicate the change effectively with customers.
 When it comes to price changes, whether they be temporary or permanent, I show leaders how important it is to be proactive, connect to your strategy, control the narrative in the face of competition, and offer explanations to maintain customer trust.
 Leaders will leave this presentation with an understanding of how following my template for approaching today’s volatile markets can, when done thoughtfully, strengthen the relationship between a brand and its customers.

-Selling Value to Customers
+Selling Value to Stubborn Customers

 The success of a revenue strategy often depends on your ability to communicate value to customers in a convincing manner.
 Indeed, I would argue that price is seldom a problem when the value of an offering is clearly understood by sellers and buyers alike.
 In this presentation, I discuss the complications that often arise when an organization attempts to sell value in a market plagued by customers that, for strategic reasons or otherwise, push back.
 To remedy the situation, I recommend taking five clear steps.
 Implementing this roadmap provides a sense of calibration and confidence that helps fight off the pressure from skeptical, stubborn clients and prospects.
 In my mind, organizations that “stay calm and sell value” are better equipped to capitalize on their efforts to stand out in the market, particularly when innovation and creativity are fast-paced and expensive.